winterrdog/mini_msg_board/README.md

 # background info
-i did this as an assignment from TOP( The Odin Project ) to further cement my skills in nodejs, expressJS and web development at large :) this is the link to the assignment
+i did this as an assignment from TOP( The Odin Project ) to further cement my skills in nodejs, expressJS and web development at large :) this is the [link](https://www.theodinproject.com/lessons/nodejs-mini-message-board) to the assignment.